 Is located at the eastern end of an old overgrown forestry track off Galah Mountain Road, 1.8km north west of Mount Budgary.
 It measures 20.6m in width, 9m in height and in depth.
 Named by Yuri Bolotin, March 2012, to coincide with the music theme name, Orchestra Pit Cave, which is 200m to the north east.

 Is a 950m spur within the area known as The Barnacles.
 GR 491 911 to 495 904.
 The northern end was named by Yuri Bolotin on 18th January 2013, when in 40 degree plus heat, Brian Fox, Emanuel Conomos and Michael Keats mutinied refusing to continue the walk, deciding that it was unsafe.
-Just below Mutiny Point is a rock feature named by Michael Keats as The Binnacle GR 493 909 and at the southern end of the spur is a tilted rock and cave in which Michael named, The Wheelhouse.
-All part of the names associated with the nautical theme of this area.
+Just below Mutiny Point is a rock feature named by Michael Keats, The Binnacle, GR 493 909, and at the southern end of the spur is a tilted rock and cave that Michael named, The Wheelhouse.
+All these names are associated with the nautical theme of the other names in this area.

 Is located to the east and directly opposite the veranda of the old Newnes Hotel and the summit is 340m above the Wolgan River.
 The mountain is part of what is called (see) Island Mountain.
 Allan Watson of the Newnes Hotel explains," When you sit on the veranda and ask, I wonder what it is like up there?"
 Since there is no intention of actually going to find out, the answer is a mystery."
 Allan is not sure how the name came about, but it was so called prior to the 1950s.
 Ref: Interview with Dick Bird, 29th January 2010, who recalls his father Jim called it Mystery Mountain, because in the 1940s, three sovereigns were found at the base of the mountain.
 A third suggestion comes from Thomas Ebersoll, proprietor of the Newnes Holiday Cottages, who says the name is a corruption of Misty Mountain, because for many months of the year in the early mornings the mountain is shrouded in mist.
 A fourth explanation comes from a previous resident of the valley who also recalled Jim Bird telling him that a group of people went up the mountain but one of the group never came back.
 Ref: Oral history Bruce Tweedie, 2nd May 2016.